viccherubini/dbmigrator/README.md

 	`mkdir build/db -p`

 	The directory __build__ will contain your project specific DbMigrator.Config.php file and __db__ will contain all of your build scripts.
-6. Copy DbMigrator.Config.Template.php from where you cloned the repository to the local __build__ directory as DbMigrator.Config.php. `cp /usr/share/php/DbMigrator/DbMigrator.Config.Template.php DbMigrator.Config.php`
+6. Copy DbMigrator.Config.Template.php from where you cloned the repository to the local __build__ directory as DbMigrator.Config.php.

+	`cp /usr/share/php/DbMigrator/DbMigrator.Config.Template.php DbMigrator.Config.php`

 7. Open up the new DbMigrator.Config.php file and edit the configuration constants.
-The `MIGRATION_PATH` constant should be set to `/home/vmc/Projects/My-Project/build/db` or whatever the full path is to your project.
+The `MIGRATION_PATH` constant should be set to:

+	`/full/path/to/project/build/db`

 8. You're all set up now!

 # Usage